mpstark/AIToolkit/README.md

 ## Limitations of Current Implementation

-* UnitAIOverrideDefs do not allow for tier'd retrivial behaviorVariables
+* UnitAIOverrideDefs do not allow for tier'd retrivial of behaviorVariables
 * Reflection-based BehaviorNode construction searches fields for matching types
   * Thus, BehaviorNode's can only have single of each type and have to have a matching field of that type
+* Reflection-based influence factor construction only supports parameter-less constructors
 * HotReload only reloads default behavior variable scopes if AI is not paused

 ## Planned Features